tomekrozalski/landofhop-sveltekit/README.md

 # Land of Hop, SvelteKit edition

-🗓️ 27.10.2021
+🗓️ 11.11.2021

-I have created most basic pages: list of beverages, beverage details, about, simple statistics and dashboard where I can add and update beverages data.
+I have created MVP: list of beverages, beverage details, about, simple statistics and dashboard where I can add and update beverages data and photos.
 It went very smoothly.
-I had it done previously in React, so it was just rewrite ready solutions, but I am so impressed that it was so easy and the code is much more readable in Svelte.
+I had it done previously in React, so it was just rewrite ready solutions with some minor additions, but anyway I am so impressed that it was so easy and the code is much more readable in Svelte.
 It is also much more performant.

+Now I plan to create some pages to show statistics about beverages styles, ingredients and brands.
+It will take me a couple enjoyable months for sure.

 🗓️ 25.07.2021